elliot-zen/dotfiles/README.md

 # My dotfiles;

-this config repository work on fedora,mpb,wsl;
+This configuration repository works on Fedora, MBP, and WSL